umass-cs-187/course-information/syllabus.md

 ## Assessment
 Student knowledge of the course will be assessed from a variety of angles.
-This includes assigned readings, quizzes, exams, written & programming assignments, and participation on the online course
+This includes assigned readings, exams, projects, written assignments, and discussion tasks on the online course

-- 7 Assignments
+- 7 Projects
-- 8 Quizzes
+- 7 Written Assignments
-- Midterm Exam
+- Weekly Discussion Tasks
-- Participation Tasks
+- Midterm Take Home Exam
-- Final Exam
+- Final Take Home Exam

 ## Grading Scheme
 Students' grades are based on the following scheme:

-- 40% Assignments
+- 40% Projects
-- 10% Quizzes
+- 20% Written Assignments
 - 20% Midterm Exam
 - 20% Final Exam